 If you want to skip the chit chat, walk past the visitor center to the trail overlooking the canyon and turn right.
 Once you reach the canyon floor, follow signs to the canyons 1-9.
 We were told by the interpretive ranger that canyons 4 and 5 are the most scenic and we agree.

 In addition to the restroom facilities and the good conversation, there are several picnic areas in the park with plenty of green space to hang out, but please ensure you maintain appropriate social distancing.

 Canyon Climbers Club

-For southeast residents or long time visitors, don’t stop at Georgia’s little grand canyon, consider joining the Georgia Canyon Climbers Club.
+For southeast residents or long time visitors, don’t stop with a visit to Georgia’s Little Grand Canyon, consider joining the Georgia Canyon Climbers Club.
 Buy a t-shirt in the park office for $20 online.
 Once participants hike all four canyons, the park will send a certificate of completion.

 Things to do near Providence Canyon

 If you decide to spend a few nights near Georgia’s little grand canyon or are looking for another activity on your way to Atlanta and beyond, below are a few things to do in Columbus, GA.

 The Jimmy Carter National Historic Site and Museum is a fascinating peek into the upbringing that influenced the 39th President of the United States

 The Coca Cola Space Science Center hosts the largest collection of NASA Space Shuttle artifacts in Georgia.
 Plan on enjoying a show in the Omnisphere Theater, stargazing in the planetarium, and expanding your knowledge at the interactive exhibits.

 The National Infantry Museum covers almost 250 years of American history via immersive exhibits